-Family & Welfare Law
+Family and Welfare Law

-Rhedir gan School of History, Law and Social Sciences
+School Of History, Law And Social Sciences

-Semester 1 a 2
+Module - Semester 1

 The module will allow the student to study modern English and Welsh family and welfare law, in particular the law relating to adult relationships and family property, the relationship between children and adults, the resolution of disputes concerning children, the protection of children, legal responses to domestic abuse, and the law relating to homelessness and the protection of elderly and vulnerable adults.